 Welcome to Houston, Texas!
-Our guide will give you everything you need to know about visiting Houston, from getting to and from the airport, to the best Houston-themed books you should read and movies you should see before you go, to the coolest local spots you should check out.
+To help you plan your trip, our local Houston tour guides have compiled you everything you need to know about visiting Houston, from getting to and from the airport, to the best Houston-themed books you should read and movies you should see before you go, to the coolest local spots you should check out.

 Getting to and from IAH or HOU

 Public transit is the cheapest option to get from Houston’s two major airports to downtown.
 Metro buses run from William P. Hobby Airport in the south and Bush Intercontinental Airport Terminal C in the north.

 SuperShuttle is available at both Hobby Airport and Bush Airport and transports travellers between the airport and Houston’s major business and entertainment districts.

 Catch the 50 bus (Harrisburg/Heights) from Hobby Airport into downtown.
 The 102 bus (Bush IAH) travels from Bush Intercontinental Airport into downtown.
 Metro bus one way costs USD 1.25.